1793 Philadelphia yellow fever epidemic: Temporary hospitals

 Like all hospitals of that time, the Pennsylvania Hospital did not admit patients with infectious diseases.
 The Guardians of the Poor took over Bush Hill, a 150-acre estate farther outside the city, whose owner, William Hamilton, was in England for an extended stay.
 Vice President John Adams had recently rented the main house, so yellow fever patients were placed in the outbuildings.

 Panic and refugees

 Between the college's advisory on August 25 and the death of Dr. Hutchinson from yellow fever on September 7, panic spread throughout the city; more people fled.
 Between August 1 and September 7, 456 people died in the city; 42 deaths were reported on September 8.
 An estimated 20,000 people left the city through September, including national leaders.
 The daily death toll remained above 30 until October 26.
 The worst seven-day period was between October 7 and 13, when 711 deaths were reported.

-The publisher Mathew Carey published a short pamphlet later in the fall in which he described the changes that had occurred in the life of the city:
+Mathew Carey published a short pamphlet later in the fall in which he describes the changes that had occurred in the life of the city:

 "Those who ventured abroad had handkerchiefs or sponges impregnated with vinegar of camphor at their noses, or smelling-bottles full of the thieves' vinegar.
 Others carried pieces of tarred rope in their hands or pockets, or camphor bags tied round their necks...
 People hastily shifted their course at the sight of a hearse coming towards them.
 Many never walked on the footpath, but went into the middle of the streets, to avoid being infected in passing by houses wherein people had died.
 Acquaintances and friends avoided each other in the streets, and only signified their regard by a cold nod.
 The old custom of shaking hands fell into such general disuse that many shrank back with affright at even the offer of a hand.
-A person with crape [mourning crepe], or any appearance of mourning, was shunned like a viper."
+A person with crape, or any appearance of mourning, was shunned like a viper."